- Trip Outline

 In addition to the previously mentioned highlights, you will also visit Corvinesti Castle in Hunedoara.

 Furthermore, you will travel to Turda and accommodate in a 4* Dracula themed hotel.
-Enjoy a vampire menu for dinner and then join us for the popular Ritual of Killing of the Living Dead, performed acccording with old Transylvanian traditions (as seen on Travel Channel), followed by an Evening Sitting (party).
+Enjoy a vampire menu for dinner and then join us for the popular Ritual of Killing of the Living Dead*, performed according with old Transylvanian traditions (as seen on Travel Channel).

 In the morning, visit the impressive Turda Salt Mine and then travel to Cluj-Napoca.
-After a brief city tour, drive to Borgo Pass and accommodate at Dracula’s Castle Hotel.
-On the next day of the best of Romania tour, travel to Sighisoara Medieval Citadel, Dracula’s birthplace.
+On the next day of the best of Romania tour, drive to Sighisoara Medieval Citadel, Dracula's birthplace.
 Visit the Clock Tower Museum, as well as the Torture Room and the Medieval Weapons Collection.

 We can't call this the 'best of Romania tour' without including Bran Castle on the itinerary.
 Visit the famous fortress and then travel to Brasov.